erobertsdev/Rental-Management-System/README.txt

 - JavaFX SDK: openjfx-17.0.2
 - JDBC: mysql-connector-java-8.0.29

-##Additional Report:
-- The additional report creates a schedule for all Users, similar to the schedule for contacts report.

 ##Directions to Run:
 - Unzip contents of code repository to a folder of your choice
 - Download mysql-connector-java-8.0.29 jar here https://mvnrepository.com/artifact/mysql/mysql-connector-java/8.0.29 and add to project
-- Open the root folder in IDE of your choice
-- Click the run button in your IDE, (Green arrow in upper right when using IntelliJ)
+- Navigate to the folder you unzipped the project to and open "sql-script.txt"
+- Open MySQL Workbench and open the connection to the already existing database -